-2.8.2.
+1.8.2.
 Using the Sourcery CodeBench Lite Uninstaller on GNU/Linux

 You should use the provided uninstaller to remove a Sourcery CodeBench Lite installation originally created by the executable installer script.
-Start the graphical uninstaller by invoking the executable Uninstall shell script located in your installation directory.
-After the uninstaller starts, follow the onscreen dialogs to uninstall Sourcery CodeBench Lite.
+Start the graphical uninstaller by invoking the uninstall binary located in your installation directory.
+After the uninstaller starts, follow the on-screen dialogs to uninstall Sourcery CodeBench Lite.

-You can run the uninstaller in console mode, rather than using the graphical interface, by invoking the Uninstall script with the -console command-line option.
+You can run the uninstaller in console mode, rather than using the graphical interface, by invoking the uninstall binary with the -install.console command-line option.

-2.8.3.
+1.8.3.
 Uninstalling a Compressed Archive Installation